fkautz/zt.dev/content/posts/gvisor-shared-base-experiments.md

 Consistently ~90% of the ideal `N(base+delta)/(base+N*delta)`; the gap is a fixed 15 to 30 MiB of Go runtime and page tables that amortizes as the base grows.
 Private_Dirty tracks N times delta, confirming each clone pays only for its own copy-on-write pages.

-One honest scope note: this measures the sentry's mapping of guest memory, which is exactly what the KVM platform feeds to the guest (Test 11 is where that distinction bites).
+Two honest scope notes.
+First, because every clone touches the complete base, summed Rss closely approximates the resident footprint these mappings would need without sharing, but it is still a proxy for the counterfactual rather than a paired no-sharing run; Test 12 closes that gap at the runsc level with a directly measured no-base baseline.
+Second, this measures the sentry's mapping of guest memory, which is exactly what the KVM platform feeds to the guest (Test 11 is where that distinction bites).

 **Run it** (the test ships in the patch; also standalone at [`benchmarking/flatten_test.go`](https://github.com/fkautz/substrate/blob/shared-base-experiments/benchmarking/flatten_test.go)):